 When I met the man I went on to marry, I was less than impressed with his bookshelves.
 However, I observed that he had a copy of Pride and Promiscuity: The Lost Sex Scenes of Jane Austen.
 At first I was mildly alarmed, but once I realised the book carried the imprimatur of the President of the Jane Austen Society, I relaxed.

 I can’t claim any similar imprimatur but, Reader, I offer you these short pieces.
 They were written on request for Living in Love and Faith.
 The rationale was the ongoing lack of history in the book, despite having had a History Thematic Working Group, to which I belonged.
 I happen to believe that history is important, and that many of the themes of LLF were described in ways that implied that they only emerged in the 1960s or later; that was also true in the facilitated discussions called the ‘Shared Conversations’, in which I took part.
 I also think that a short, accessible historical example or two can be a good way of engaging people in a discussion.
 Well, I would say that, wouldn’t I, because I’m a historian.

-I shall be writing a longer piece about history elsewhere and will link to that when it is published.
+I shall be writing a longer piece about history elsewhere and will link to that when it is published (update: it’s here).
 Meanwhile, though… I wrote these pieces but for various reasons, including ‘Comms’, they were not included.